 A good moral system must be like a good hiker’s compass.
-If too finely calibrated, it will swing wildly every time she loses her way.
-If too dampened, it will point sluggishly in one direction no matter how her paths fork and twist.
+If too finely calibrated, it will swing wildly every time one loses her way.
+If too dampened, it will point sluggishly in one direction no matter how her life paths fork and twist.
 Any moral system worth its salt should be flexible enough to apply to the range of human choice yet stern enough to direct action in the flux of experience.
 It must accept our often-pathetic psychological forays into self-delusion, wish fulfillment, and misperception and yet still force us to rise to our best selves.
-And it should be simple enough to actually use.
+And it should be simple enough to use.

 A good test of our moral compass has been laid before us recently by commentators and politicians.
 The issue of income inequality allows us to clarify and test some common terms that almost immediately lead us into the tall weeds of moral dilemma.
 As is so often the case, the way we choose to define our terms will determine our position on the issue.
 The temptation to slant the definitions to reduce the moral ambiguities involved or to exaggerate the moral heft of our starting position is particularly strong in an issue like this because we know going in that no moral system will produce a univocal solution to the problem.
-And that is what makes it such a good moral litmus test.
+And that is what makes it such a good litmus test.

 The key term to be defined is inequality.
 It is a simple and brute judgment that such inequality exists in our culture as it has in all previous ones.
 This is not a bad thing.
-No egalitarian economic system has been successful or could be because individuals are so clearly unequal in talents and their improvements (see “The Riddle of Equality”).
-It is easy to recall specific historical efforts that invariably produced a reactionary return to inequality, concluding that only the most onerous expenditure of state power could produce real equality, and that effort always proves so crippling to liberty as to provoke the inevitable backlash.
+No egalitarian economic system has been successful or could be because individuals are so clearly unequal in their talents and improvements (see “The Riddle of Equality”).
+It is easy to recall specific historical efforts that invariably produced a reactionary return to inequality, concluding that only the most onerous expenditure of state power could produce real equality of degree, and that effort always proves so crippling to liberty as to provoke the inevitable backlash.
 So let us stipulate that if we regard income inequality as a moral problem, we should not regard income equality as a solution.
 A moral system that offers impossible solutions to difficult problems should be unworthy of our attention, though the historical examples we might appeal to have produced little consensus on that point.

 So if the solution to the problem of income inequality is not income equality, what is it?
 Let us swing in the opposite direction and ask the obvious question.
 What makes income inequality a problem?
 If it is a problem, what is the nature of the problem?And if income equality, which seems the obvious counterargument, is not the solution, what is?